What to expect at Pope Francis’ funeral from Vatican rituals to iron-clad security

 Tens of thousands have already turned out to pay their respects to the late Pope ahead of his funeral service on Saturday

-Pope Francis has continued to break with traditions even in death, requesting several changes to the ceremony and burial that accompany the passing of a pontiff before he passed away.
+Pope Francis has continued to break with tradition even in death, having requested before he died several changes to the ceremony and burial that accompany the passing of a pontiff.

-But other rituals will follow ancient traditions, the Vatican announced, with tens of thousands of mourners to descend on the Vatican and St Peter’s Basilica to say farewell to the Catholic figurehead.
-More than 50,000 people have already filed through St Peter’s Basilica to pay their final respects to Pope Francis in just the first 12 hours of public viewing.
+But although the pope eschewed pomp, a number of other rituals surrounding his funeral will follow ancient traditions.

-The Prince of Wales will join more than 130 foreign dignitaries, including US President Donald Trump, Volodymyr Zelensky and Emmanuel Macron at the funeral on Saturday.
+By Friday morning, more than 128,000 mourners had filed past Francis's open coffin placed in front of the main altar of St Peter’s Basilica — at times praying, at times holding smart phones aloft — despite instructions not to — for a photo of the late pontiff laid out in red liturgical robes, a bishop's pointed mitre and a rosary entwined in his hands.

 Below we look at how the service will unfold.